 (3) See Note 2 to our consolidated financial statements for an explanation of the calculations of our basic net loss per share attributable to common stockholders.
-The pro forma net loss per share attributable to common stockholders was computed using the weighted-average number of shares of common stock outstanding adjusted to give effect to (a) conversion of all outstanding shares of our convertible preferred stock into shares of common stock in connection with the closing of this offering, (b) the vesting of restricted stock related to early exercised options and associated recognition of stock-based compensation expense which will occur upon the effectiveness of this registration statement.
+The pro forma net loss per share attributable to common stockholders was computed using the weighted-average number of shares of common stock outstanding adjusted to give effect to (a) conversion of all outstanding shares of our convertible preferred stock into shares of common stock in connection with the closing of this offering, (b) the vesting of restricted stock related to early exercised options and associated recognition of stock-based compensation expense which will occur upon the effectiveness of this registration statement, and (c) additional stock-based compensation expense associated with options that vest upon the effectiveness of this registration statement.
 For each of these events, the calculation is as though the event had occurred as of the beginning of the period or on the date of issuance, if later.